-For busy health industry professionals, the Colorado School of Public Health’s series of integrative courses in Health Industry Analytics at the CU South Denver campus provides the suite of analytics skills necessary for today’s changing healthcare market.
+For busy health industry professionals, the Colorado School of Public Health’s series of integrative courses in Health Industry Analytics at CU South Denver provides the suite of analytics skills necessary for today’s changing healthcare market.
 These courses are tailored for health industry professionals and managers who want to acquire enhanced analytic skills for data-driven decision making and seek an applied, case-based learning environment.

 The Certificate of Professional Achievement in Health Industry Analytics is designed as a 9-credit sequence, and courses can be transferred toward a Graduate Public Health Certificate or Master in Public Health (MPH) degree.
 Current and prospective students can also take individual courses.

 The Health Industry Analytics sequence is tailored for busy health industry professionals living and working in south Denver and provides: